bbard264/dataprojects/Easy Video Games Recommendation/README.md

 # Video Games Recommendation
 here are file: https://drive.google.com/drive/u/0/folders/1n7IZZYySB78F9yDr3LFTALxti6vtjaCN <br/>
-This project is about Recommendation using cosine/jac-card similarity that based on Critic review, user review and video game type. <br/>
-following this step<br/>

-## 1. scarp the Data form metacritic.com, the website that include comment and score from video game critic for each video game. the I have 3 csv file for analytics<br/>
+This project aims to create a recommendation system for video games using similarity metrics such as cosine and Jaccard similarity.
+Data was collected from the website metacritic.com, which includes reviews and scores from both critics and users.
+The collected data was then cleaned and prepared for analysis using the pandas library.. <br/>
+The project consists of the following steps:<br/>

+## 1. Create Dataset<br/>
+Data was scraped from metacritic.com, resulting in three CSV files containing information about video games, critic reviews, and user reviews.<br/>
 - gamesdata.csv that contains infomation of video games<br/>
 ![image](https://user-images.githubusercontent.com/118603598/211808425-e0557625-b186-4cc7-8348-2bcbc82b31cb.png)<br/>
 ![image](https://user-images.githubusercontent.com/118603598/211808535-53e2761b-0360-4699-8139-8d1d6aa6793d.png)<br/>